Power In Prayer

 Jesus demonstrated seeking the Father’s will as he prayed in Gethsemane.
 He asked to avoid the torment he was about to face, yet he surrendered his will saying “nevertheless not my will, but thine be done.”
 (Mark 14:26) Jesus’s powerful example shows us that we can present any petition to God, but that we should always be willing to submit our desires to God’s will.

-God sees and knows far beyond what we can see and know.
+God sees and knows far beyond what we can see and know in the here and now.
 At times, what we desire may not actually be in our best interest.
 We tend to look at things in light of our present circumstances, whereas God looks at things in light of eternity.
+Sometimes we have to just trust that God knows better than we do, and that we understand it better by and by.

 Making Our Needs Known